snehaljha/local-tomcat/README.md

 ![Available Commands](https://raw.githubusercontent.com/snehaljha/local-tomcat/main/img/commands.png)

 * LT: Verify Tomcat - Will verify the location of tomcat home / catalina home.
-* LT: Remove All wars - Will remove all the deployed war from tomcat instance.
+* LT: Remove All wars - Will remove all the deployed wars from tomcat instance.
-* LT: Remove War - Will ask prompt to select the war to be removed.
+* LT: Remove War - Will prompt to select the war to be removed.
-* LT: Open Log File - Will prompt to open different kinds of latest log file.
+* LT: Open Log File - Will prompt to open different kinds of latest log files.
 * LT: Clear Work Directory - Will clear work directory to remove any cache causing any sort of problem.
 * LT: Run Tomcat - Will run the tomcat instance in its configured port if its not already running.
 * LT: Stop Tomcat - Will stop the tomcat instance if it is running.
 * LT: Run Tomcat in Debug Mode - Will run the tomcat in debug mode in its configured port if its not already running.
 * LT: Deploy WAR - Will deploy the war prompting for context name.
 * LT: Launch Webapp - Will present an option to select deployed webapp which will be launched using browser.
-* LT: Open Webapp Directory - Will present an option to select deployed webapp which will open that deployed folder in separate vscode instance.
+* LT: Open Webapp Directory - Will present an option to select deployed webapp which will open that deployed folder in a separate vscode instance.

 ## Requirements